olivertzeng/pixiv-viewer/docs/README.en.md

 ### Image loading is very slow

-Due to the network environment, the image loading speed may be slow.
+Image loading speed may be slow due to network conditions.
 You can switch to the image proxy in the settings, or download the Android version and turn on the image direct connection function.

 ### Cookie/SessionID login error